-Whether it’s your own shadow issues that surface in interactions with others, or someone else’s bad vibes or resistance you encounter along the journey, accumulated negativity in your space can adversely affect your thoughts, emotions and even your health.
+Whether it’s your own shadow issues that surface in interactions with others, or someone else’s bad vibes or resistance you encounter along the journey, accumulated negativity in your space can adversely affect your thoughts, emotions, and even your health.
 As such, it’s essential to practice regular cleansing rituals to keep your physical and energetic space clean and intact.

-One of the best ways to cleanse energy is with regular smudging, a traditionally Native American practice of burning herbs and resins, which many healers use to offer blessings and purify people, places, and objects.
+One of the best ways to cleanse energy is with regular smudging, a traditionally Native American practice of burning sage (along with other herbs and resins), which many healers use to offer blessings and purify people, places, and objects.

-Given its purity and potency, he preferred white sage as it most effectively repelled negative spirits and entities.
-Before, during and after each ceremony, he burned a huge bundle of white sage, spreading clouds of clear grey smoke into the heavens with his sacred owl feathers.
+Given its purity and potency, he preferred white sage, as it most effectively repelled negative spirits and entities.
+Before, during, and after each ceremony, he burned a huge bundle of white sage, spreading clouds of clear gray smoke into the heavens with his sacred owl feathers.

 Be Intentional.
 Before lighting the sage, be clear about what you’re looking to release or bring into your life or space.
 Clear your mind and allow yourself to enter a meditative state.
-Say a brief prayer of thanks, invoking God, the Universe or Spirit to guide your use of the sage and remove any unseen energies that no longer serve your highest and greatest good.
+Say a brief prayer of thanks, invoking God, the Universe, or Spirit to guide your use of the sage and remove any unseen energies that no longer serve your highest and greatest good.

-Open a Window.
-Although many love the smell of sage, according to Native American tradition, life-sucking energies and people carrying unseen negative entities in their aura are repelled by it.
+Open a window.
+Although many love the smell of burning sage, according to Native American tradition, life-sucking energies and people carrying unseen negative entities in their aura are repelled by it.
 Give bad vibes a space to flee by cracking open a window or door before you begin and a few minutes after to help clear the space.
 You may also want to avoid smudging right next to a fire detector, or you can temporarily disable it before smudging and reset it after the ceremony is complete.

-Light the Sage.
+Light the sage.
 Sage is slow to light, so it’s best to use a lighter or long wooden matches to allow time for dried leaves to ignite.
 Once the leaves catch fire, blow softly and slowly on the flame until it goes out.
-This will cause a soft gray smoke to billow from the sage, which you want to keep going by gently fanning the flames as needed, or moving the smudge stick around, as if you’re painting the air with it.
+This will cause a soft gray smoke to billow from the sage, which you want to keep going by gently fanning the flames as needed or moving the smudge stick around, as if you’re painting the air with it.

-Smudge Spaces/Objects.
+Procure smudge spaces/objects.
 It is recommended to regularly sage your space and treasured or frequently used items (e.g., your computer, cell phone, etc.) to keep their energy positive and vibrations high.
-To do so, slowly wave the burning smudge throughout your space, drawing attention to corners where energy often gets stuck or any areas that feel heavy or dark.
+To do so, slowly wave the burning sage throughout your space, drawing attention to corners where energy often gets stuck or any areas that feel heavy or dark.
 For objects, pass them through or above the sage smoke to clear them of any lingering negativity.
 Since most people can’t "see" negative energy, you’ll have to trust your instincts on when to stop, which comes with practice.
 Often, the sage will glow, crackle or even extinguish itself when you reach heavy areas, so continue to smudge until the energy feels light and clear.

-Safely Extinguish Flames.
+Safely extinguish flames.
 To extinguish the sage, cover it with a flame snuffer or take it outside and cover it with soil.
 You can also run water over the burning embers, but remember you won’t be able to use it again until the leaves have dried completely.
 Once smudging is complete and the ashes cool, safely discard the remnants and clear all particles from the pot and your space with intention.
 This ensures you don't invite old energy into your next cleansing ceremony.
 You may also bury the ashes.